Princess Eugenie, granddaughter of Britain's queen, is married

-WINDSOR, England (Reuters) - Queen Elizabeth’s granddaughter Princess Eugenie married Jack Brooksbank at Windsor Castle on Friday in front of celebrities and Britain’s senior royals including Prince Harry and wife Meghan who wed at the same venue in May.
+WINDSOR, England, Oct 12 (Reuters) - Queen Elizabeth’s granddaughter Princess Eugenie married Jack Brooksbank at Windsor Castle on Friday in front of celebrities and Britain’s senior royals including Prince Harry and wife Meghan who wed at the same venue in May.

 “I pronounce that they be man and wife together,” said Dean of Windsor, David Conner.